ZachKLYeh/Yolox_Annotation_Application/README.md

 ----------GETTING STARTED----------

 Getting started:
-This script can be wrap up into executable file via pyinstaller\n The yoloxm.onnx is the onnx file generated from yolox training You can made up the app by these two commands
+This script can be wrap up into executable file via pyinstaller The yoloxm.onnx is the onnx file generated from yolox training You can made up the app by these two commands